gofiber/fiber/docs/application.md

 // Per-connection buffer size for responses' writing. app.WriteBufferSize = 4096

+// ReadTimeout is the amount of time allowed to read
+// the full request including body.
+The connection's read
+// deadline is reset when the connection opens, or for
+// keep-alive connections after the first byte has been read.
+//
+// By default request read timeout is unlimited. app.ReadTimeout = 0

 // WriteTimeout is the maximum duration before timing out
 // writes of the response.
 It is reset after the request handler
 // has returned.